CM4all/workshop/doc/index.rst

   :samp:`-20` (high priority) to :samp:`+19` (low priority).
 Negative values should be avoided.
 The default is :samp:`+10`.

+* :samp:`sched_idle`: Select the "idle" CPU scheduling policy, i.e. the process will only get CPU time when no other process runs.
+  (With this policy, the `nice` value is ignored.)

+* :samp:`ioprio_idle`: Select the "idle" I/O scheduling class,
+  i.e. the process will only be able to access local hard disks when no other process needs them.
+(Works only with I/O schedulers which support it, e.g. `cfq`, and has no effect on NFS.
+Check :file:`/sys/block/*/queue/scheduler` to see which I/O scheduler is used for a specific device.)

+* :samp:`idle`: Shortcut for `sched_idle` and `ioprio_idle`.
+In this
+  mode, the process should not affect the server's performance, even if it is a heavy workload.
+It will only run when the server is idle, and no other tasks need resources.

 * :samp:`chroot PATH`: Change the root directory prior to executing the process.